 Prerequisites and Equipment:

-Athletes should be proficient in the freestyle stroke, have a bike in good operating condition and a good pair of running shoes.
+Proficient in the freestyle swim stroke, have a bike in good operating condition, approved bike helmet and a good pair of running shoes.

 Youth: Ages 6-12 and Junior 13-18

-In this group of entry level athletes, the inherent emphasis is on safety, fun, and fundamentals.
-Athletes will establish correct techniques for swimming, biking, and running through a focus on skill development and sport specific training.
+In this group of entry level athletes, the inherent emphasis is on safety, fun, and skill development.
+Athletes develop the correct skills for swimming, biking, and running through sport specific, skill development training.
 Athletes at all levels of development should enjoy their training and racing experience.
 This is accomplished through a variety of skills based training, positive experiences, and positive social interaction with coaches and fellow triathletes.

 Youth Elite: Ages 13-15